 So head over to Google Play and install MyBoy.
 The free version is ad-supported and lacks some nifty features like saving and restoring games and cheat sheets, but still, it’s totally useable.

 Once you open the app, you will notice it will ask you to load a ROM.
 So what is ROM and how do you get it?

 Step 2: Get a ROM

-ROM has a different meaning in different context.
+ROM has a different meaning in different contexts.
 And here it means a modified version of an original game, that can run on Android.

-Now where do we find these ROMs?
-Well, since offering ROM of a copyright games are illegal, no emulators comes with pre-built ROMs.
-But you can easily find them with simple Google search like ‘Super Mario ROM for Android‘. (see screenshot below)
+Now, where do we find these ROMs?
+Well, since offering ROM of copyright games are illegal, no emulators come with pre-built ROMs.
+But you can easily find them with a simple Google search like ‘Super Mario ROM for Android‘. (see screenshot below)

 And once done, open the emulator (GameBoy app) and import the ROM.
 And that’s it, your game will start instantly.

 By default the game loads in portrait mode with the controller at the bottom half of the screen.
 To get the full screen, either rotate your device to landscape or go to video settings of the app.